Download This Bill in Microsoft Word format

 SECTION 1.
 Section 63-11-700 of the S.C.
 Code is amended to read:

 Section 63-11-700.
-(A) There is created, within the Department of Children's Advocacy, the Division for Review of the Foster Care of Children Foster Care Review Division.
+(A) There is created, within the Department of Children's Advocacy, the Foster Care Review Division.
 The division must be supported by a board consisting of seven members, all of whom must be past or present members of local review boards.
 There must be one member from each congressional district, all appointed by the Governor with the advice and consent of the Senate.

 (C) The board shall elect from its members a chairman who shall serve for two years.
 Five members of the board constitute a quorum for the transaction of business.
 Members of the board shall receive per diem, mileage, and subsistence as provided by law for members of boards, commissions, and committees while engaged in the work of the board.

-(E) The Department of Children's Advocacy, upon recommendation of the division director, shall promulgate regulations to carry out the provisions of this article.
-These regulations shall provide for and must be limited to procedures for: reviewing reports and other necessary information at state, county, and private agencies and facilities; scheduling of reviews and notification of interested parties; conducting local review board and board of directors' meetings; disseminating local review board recommendations, including reporting to the appropriate family court judges the status of judicially approved treatment plans; participating and intervening in family court proceedings; and developing policies for summary review of children privately placed in privately owned facilities or group homes; and the organization and administration of local review boards to include board jurisdiction, membership standards, and other necessary policies.
+(E) The Department of Children's Advocacy shall promulgate regulations to carry out the provisions of this article.
+These regulations shall provide for and must be limited to procedures for: reviewing reports and other necessary information at state, county, and private agencies and facilities; scheduling of reviews and notification of interested parties; conducting local review board and board of directors' meetings; disseminating local review board recommendations, including reporting to the appropriate family court judges the status of judicially approved treatment plans; participating and intervening in family court proceedings; developing policies for summary review of children privately placed in privately owned facilities or group homes; and the organization and administration of local review boards to include board jurisdiction, membership standards, and other necessary policies.

 (F) The Department of Children's Advocacy may employ a division director and staff as is necessary to carry out this article, and the funds for the division director, staff, and other purposes of this division must be provided for in the annual general appropriations act.